9) The Deep Capture Campaign

 David Einhorn, Cheryl Strauss, and the “Unavailable” Bethany McLean

 As will be explored in a subsequent piece, it would be fair to describe my relationship with Bethany McLean of Fortune as “strained”.
-However, it is not unusual for her to write or call me seeking comment, generally regarding allegations fed her by crony hedge funds which she dutifully regurgitates on command, and sometimes regarding other things, too.
+However, it is not unusual for her to write or call me seeking comment, generally regarding spurious allegations fed her by crony hedge funds which she dutifully regurgitates on command, and sometimes regarding other things, too.
 I make it a point to respond promptly.
 On rare occasion when I have contacted her, she has responded promptly as well.

 Thus I was a bit surprised at the turn taken by the following correspondence: